Florida man gets 20 years for posting bomb-making video - NewsBreak

 Florida man gets 20 years for posting bomb-making video

 JACKSONVILLE, Fla.
-(AP) — A Florida man was sentenced to 20 years in prison for attempting to support the Islamic State terrorist group by posting a video online for making explosives.
+[AP] — A Florida man has been sentenced to 20 years in prison for attempting to support the Islamic State terrorist group by posting a video online for making explosives.

-Court records showed that 32-year-old Romeo Xavier Langhorne was sentenced Thursday in Jacksonville federal court.
-He pleaded guilty last year to one count of attempting to provide material support to a terrorist organization.
+Romeo Xavier Langhorne, 32, was sentenced Thursday in Jacksonville federal court, according to court records.
+He pleaded guilty last year to one count of attempting to provide material support to a terrorist organization, The Associated Press reported.

-The FBI said Langhorne began making the video in February 2019, when he lived in St. Augustine.
+Langhorne has been a follower of the Islamic State group since 2014, according to a criminal complaint.
+Investigators said Langhorne was living in St. Augustine, Florida, in February 2019 when he began communicating with an undercover FBI employee who was posing as an Islamic State member.

-Investigators said he posted the tutorial video in November 2019 and was arrested four days later.
+Langhorne told the FBI employee about his plans to create and disseminate an instructional video on making a deadly explosive, triacetone triperoxide, the complaint said.
+Langhorne told the undercover employee that the purpose in making and distributing the video was to arm Islamic State supporters and others with knowledge of how to make the explosive and use it for terrorism-related purposes, authorities said.

 Comments / 0